 Graduate Program in Quantitative Biology

 Students in the PhD program are eligible to participate in the interdepartmental Graduate Program in Quantitative Biology, which provides training in new research fields that cross the traditional boundaries between the life sciences and the physical sciences.

 Students can engage with BioMaterials research by taking courses within the Quantitative Biology Training Program and then joining research laboratories funded by the Materials Research Science and Engineering Center (MRSEC).

 The Biochemistry & Biophysics Graduate Program is an interdepartmental graduate program with training faculty drawn from the Biochemistry, Biology, Chemistry, and Physics departments.

 All Biochemistry & Biophysics PhD students are guaranteed funding, including stipend, full tuition, and health insurance while they are completing their studies and are maintaining satisfactory progress towards their degree.
-The student stipend in 2019-2020 is $34,000.
+Student stipend in 2023-2024 is $38,496 (as of July 1, 2023).

 There are several sources of information about this program.
 Refer to the PhD Handbook for information about the PhD degree requirements and general information about the procedures to be followed in satisfying these requirements.
 The Brandeis University Bulletin provides additional details about the program.
 Requirements and deadlines for admission can be found on the Graduate School of Arts and Sciences.

-If you would like information from the Biochemistry and Biophysics Graduate program, please email either Professor Dorothee Kern, Program Chair, or Emily Palmer, academic administrator for graduate programs in Biochemistry and Biophysics.
+If you would like information from the Biochemistry and Biophysics Graduate program, please email either Jeff Gelles, Program Chair, or the Division of Science Graduate Affairs Office.
 To be added to our mailing list, please complete the Request for Information form.